 Properties typically must conform to zoning laws or their owners risk fines and sanctions.
 But there may be instances when a property owner can change or dispute a zoning determination.

 There are generally three ways to dispute a zoning ordinance:

 - Ask for a variance.
 When a property owner asks for a variance, they are asking a zoning or planning commission for permission to deviate from the zoning code.
 They will need to prove their case at a public meeting.

 - A property owner may dispute a zoning determination, particularly when a zoning code change affects an existing property.
 In cases like this, a property may be excused from complying with changes in a zoning code ("continuing existing use" or "lawful nonconforming use").

 - Challenge the ordinance itself as improper.

 Property owners should consult a real estate attorney before pursuing any action.

 Zoning Laws and Homeowner Rights

+Before you make any changes to your property, make sure you understand your local zoning ordinances.
 Learn more about zoning laws by clicking on one of the links below.